I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the same.

 I will be thankful for every kind word and compliment spoken to me.

 I will be thankful for my favorite things and people as well as the mundane things.
-And I will learn to place my confidence in God, the Provider of all things.
+And I will learn to place my confidence in God, the Provider of all things, not in the things He graciously provides, and has power to take away, should they become my idols.

 “My hope is built on nothing less/Than Jesus’ blood and righteousness/I dare not trust the sweetest frame/But wholly trust in Jesus’ name./ On Christ the solid Rock I stand/ All other ground is sinking sand./All other ground is sinking sand.”